Yiu-dororong/Study-on-Graph-RAG/README.md

 These factors, combined with the relentless pressure from Allied forces, contributed to Germany's ultimate defeat in World War II.
 </details>

 Graph RAG provide much more detailed answer compared to simple RAG.
 This is due to the fact that Graph RAG usually receive more context.
-However, not all information is from the original text like point 7, Warsaw uprising is not never mentioned, lowering its faithfulness.
+However, not all information is from the original text like point 7, Warsaw uprising is never mentioned, lowering its faithfulness.

 ### Query 3 (Global linkage): Without using external knowledge, how did the failure of the League of Nations in Manchuria relate to Hitler’s later actions in Europe?